RistPy/PyRist/README.md

   pass
 ```
 ### Comments
-To use comment in this language, use `#`, Just like Python
+To use comments in this language, use `#`, Just like Python

 For example:-
 ```rist